 Relationships.
 When people can viscerally feel you care about them, you win every time.
 Care more than your competitors.
 People want to feel taken care of when they are doing business with you.
 Don’t think of it as transactional, ever.
 Provide more value in terms of care, consideration and service and you’ll never have an empty bank account.

 The above being true, I think it may be time to look into a few more female podcast guests.
 Kidding aside, the sexes don’t have the same routes to success no matter how society wants to look at it.
 For men and women, it’s about honing a skill set, but with only 4.4% of S&P 500 CEO’s women, two more to be added in March 2017, it seems that women have to focus even more on skills.
 It’s not to say that one is better than the other in a business sense, but statistically speaking, there’s a lot harder odds for a woman to beat in business.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.